theolamide/Merch-Dropper-fe/README.md

 Merch Dropper aims to solve, for creators and enterpreneurs, the hassle that comes with creating customized merchindize at a small scale.
 We aim to take the work away from you so you focus on what you do best, to create.
 We focus on recieveing the orders, shipping, payments collection, and all the nitty gritty for a fee.
 We are a plug and play one stop shop.

-### 4️⃣ Key Features
+### Key Features

--    feature one
--    feature two
--    feature three
--    feature four
--    feature five
+-    Design Upload
+-    Instant Product Mockup
+-    Cloudinary image/product mockup storage functionality
+-    Easy and secure checkout

 ## Tech Stack